Geetha63/MS-Teams-Scripts/TeachersGroupUpdate-Education domain/README.md

 # TeachersGroupUpdate-Education domain

 # Description
-Script will update the **All teachers** distribution list members, it checks the users who have teacher license are added to the **All teachers** distribution list are not if users are not added, the script will add those particular users to DL
+Script will update the **All teachers** distribution list members, it checks the users who have teacher license are added to the **All teachers** distribution list, users who haven't assigned with teacher license are not added to All Teachers DL

 System should have the AzureADPreview module [`Install-Module AzureADPreview`](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0-preview#installing-the-azure-ad-module) to execute the script